danscully/d3script/README.md

 If you are using an ETC Eos based console, and need to manipulate a cue list for triggering d3, this script allows you to create and delete cues from Disguise.
 Basically, running the "Create Cue..." script will let you create a cue in your cue list with the cue number and section note for the section at the current playhead position.
 "Delete Cue..." will do the same, but delete a cue.
 To use, you must set up an OSC device, and select it in the Create/Delete dialogs.
 It also requires specifying the Eos User and Cuelist.
 Those choices are remembered.

 - TrackTools.py
 Track tools provide scripts to Duplicate, Split, Trim, and Move selected layers relative to the position of the playhead.
+It also provides the ability to note/tag a section with the playhead at any point in that section, as well as the ability to tell you Section Timing Info.
 It also provides the ability to import a Layer from the Layer Library by name.
 Combining this with the d3script.callScript() function lets you, say, create a key on a Streamdeck which will import a specific layer or group of layers onto the timeline.
 I use this often when I see patterns of layers being used - such as file sets that always get played together ("There's a channel 1 and 2 to play...", or sometimes I'll have a hotkey that adds a layer with a "blob" that I can use to mask/shape content.
-This file also contains a script that provides a keyboard shortcut (Alt+E) to toggle the engaged status.
+This file also provides a function to de-sequence all fields on selected layers, useful if you are upgrading an older show file where you have fields with 1 or 0 keyframes that you want desequenced.

+- StatusWidget.py
+Creates a one-stop-shop for status, including Up/Down/Hold status, transport Engaged status, Editor Locked/Independent status, and LTC status.
+Also creates keyboard shortcuts and callable functions to manipulate those settings.

+- PresetManager.py
+Creates a preset system.
+You can record a value(s) or keyframes as a preset and apply it with a button click, or with a script function call.
+See code for "special" values.

+- EncoderLink.py
+Provides functions that are useful when combined with an external encoder, like the knobs on a Streamdeck plus.

 # Combining with a control surface
 You can use these scripts either by the keyboard shortcuts they define, or by clicking on a button in the scripts menu.
 You can also call them remotely.
 To do that, set a "telnetConsolePort" in Machine Settings.
 This will allow you to connect via TCP/telnet.
 From there, call the following to trigger a script.